ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/emr-etl-runner/2-Using-EmrEtlRunner.md

     $ bundle exec bin/snowplow-emr-etl-runner --skip staging,archive_raw --config config/config.yml --resolver resolver.json --enrichments config/enrichments

+Instead of using the --config option, you can pass the configuration to the EmrEtlRunner via stdin.
+You need to set `--config -` to signal that the config is to be read from stdin rather than from a file:

+    $ cat config/config.yml | bundle exec bin/snowplow-emr-etl-runner --config - --resolver resolver.json --enrichments config/enrichments

 <a name="running"/>
 ## 3. Running in each mode